 Under the Health & Safety at Work Act (1974) and the Control of Substances Hazardous to Health Regulation (2002) the School has a duty to consider risk from legionella bacteria which may affect staff, pupils and members of the public on site, through the hot/cold water services and systems.
 This requires them to take suitable and sufficient precautions.
+Those responsible for legionella monitoring within the school have completed legionella awareness training.

 The school will identify and assess the risk and prepare a course of action to minimise that risk.
 In doing so the School will follow the guidance in the Approved Code of Practice (ACoP) (L8).
-The School has created a Legionella Policy and risk assessment which outlines the controls in detail, and this is available from the Estate Coordinator.
+The School has a Legionella Policy and risk assessment which outlines the controls in detail, and this is available from the Estate Coordinator.